josema88/IaCWithAzure/README.md

 This is a sample that allows to create infrastructure in Azure cloud using IaC concept with tools such as Terraform and Azure DevOps.

-On this project you will be able to create a PaS Azure Resource called [App Service] https://azure.microsoft.com/en-us/services/app-service/ .
+On this project you will be able to create a PaS Azure Resource called [App Service](https://azure.microsoft.com/en-us/services/app-service/).
 This Azure resource will allow to you to deploy your web app, for this sample a .net web app.

 # Requirements

   * Install [Azure CLI](https://docs.bitnami.com/azure/faq/administration/install-az-cli/)
   * Install [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)
+  * Create an Azure account.
+  * Create an Azure DevOps account.

 # Create Azure DevOps Project